Team Dynamics Map · Leadership Cartography™

 Work moves through people instead of structure

-Without the Team Dynamics Map: [Team meeting discusses priorities.
+Team meeting discusses priorities.
 Everyone nods.
-Two weeks later, three people are working toward different outcomes.]
+Two weeks later, three people are working toward different outcomes.

 • Direction: "Before we move forward, let's define what 'successful launch' means.
 Is it adoption rate, feature completion, or something else?"